Servings: 10 Total Time: 1 hr 30 mins Difficulty: Intermediate

 A Timeless Staple of Levantine Cuisine

-Jordanian manaqeesh (also spelled manakish or manakeesh) is more than just a Levantine flatbread—it’s a symbol of everyday comfort, communal connection, and deep-rooted tradition.
-Often topped with za’atar, cheese, or minced meat, this versatile dish is cherished across Jordan as a breakfast essential, market-side snack, and household ritual.
+Jordanian manaqeesh (also spelled manakish or manakeesh) is more than a flatbread.
+It is a symbol of comfort, community, and tradition.
+Often topped with za’atar, cheese, or minced meat, this versatile dish is cherished across Jordan.
+It appears at breakfast tables, market stalls, and family gatherings, making it a daily ritual of taste and togetherness.

-The name manaqeesh comes from the Arabic root naqasha, meaning “to engrave,” referencing how fingers traditionally press toppings into the dough before baking—a small but powerful act of culinary artistry passed down through generations.
+The name manaqeesh comes from the Arabic root naqasha, meaning “to engrave.”
+This refers to the way fingers press toppings into the dough before baking.
+That simple act of artistry has been passed down through generations.

 Origins Traced Through Ancient Grains and Generations

-The history of manaqeesh stretches back thousands of years, likely descending from early flatbreads baked in communal ovens during the Nabatean era and even earlier.
-This bread culture, found across the Fertile Crescent, evolved into regionally distinct forms—yet manaqeesh in Jordan retained its intimate connection to land and family.
+The history of manaqeesh stretches back thousands of years.
+It likely evolved from early flatbreads baked in communal ovens during the Nabatean era.
+Bread culture spread across the Fertile Crescent, yet Jordanian manaqeesh retained its intimate link to land and family.

-Historically, women in rural Jordan would gather in the mornings to knead dough, blend wild za’atar, and bake manaqeesh in domed clay ovens (taboon), using firewood gathered from local olive groves.
-The aroma of za’atar-infused bread would waft through stone villages, signaling not just sustenance, but social bonding and shared labor.
+Traditionally, rural women gathered in the mornings to knead dough, blend wild za’atar, and bake in clay ovens called taboon.
+Firewood from olive groves fueled the ovens.
+The aroma of za’atar bread filled stone villages, signaling not only food but also social bonding and shared labor.

 More Than a Meal: Cultural Significance of Manaqeesh

-In modern Amman, trendy bakeries may offer manaqeesh with sun-dried tomatoes or imported cheeses, but the soul of the dish remains unchanged.
-It is common to see multi-generational families break bread together, dipping manaqeesh into labneh or wrapping it with fresh mint, cucumber, or olives—echoes of an age-old custom that honors simplicity and nature.
+In modern Amman, bakeries experiment with toppings such as sun-dried tomatoes or imported cheeses.
+However, the soul of the dish remains unchanged.
+Families still gather to break bread, dipping manaqeesh into labneh or wrapping it with mint, cucumber, and olives.
+These customs echo age-old traditions that honor simplicity and nature.

 Symbol of Identity and Shared Memory

-Beyond its flavor, manaqeesh serves as a living memory of Jordanian identity—something that unites city dwellers and villagers, new generations and old.
-In diaspora communities, baking manaqeesh often becomes a ritual of remembering: a way to recreate the scent of a mother’s kitchen or the sound of village ovens humming at dawn.
+Manaqeesh is more than flavor.
+It is a living memory of Jordanian identity.
+City dwellers and villagers, young and old, all share it.
+In diaspora communities, baking manaqeesh becomes a ritual of remembrance.
+It recreates the scent of a mother’s kitchen or the sound of village ovens at dawn.

-Its ingredients—olive oil, za’atar, and wheat—also symbolize Jordan’s agricultural heritage.
-Each bite is a tribute to earth, weather, and ancestry.
+Its ingredients—olive oil, za’atar, and wheat—symbolize Jordan’s agricultural heritage.
+Each bite pays tribute to earth, weather, and ancestry.

 Manaqeesh as a Delicious Storyteller

-Jordanian manaqeesh is not merely food—it is folklore, geography, and love made edible.
-In every stretch of dough and sprinkle of za’atar lies a story of resilience, adaptation, and enduring taste.
-Whether eaten hot from a street-side oven in Amman or made by hand in a Brooklyn apartment far from home, manaqeesh tells a story that is unmistakably Jordanian—and unmistakably human.
+Jordanian manaqeesh is not merely food.
+It is folklore, geography, and love made edible.
+Every stretch of dough and sprinkle of za’atar tells a story of resilience and adaptation.
+Whether eaten hot from a street-side oven in Amman or handmade in a Brooklyn apartment, manaqeesh speaks of Jordanian roots and human connection.

 Discover Traditional Recipes from Jordan